Altus Unification War

 Damnable enough, it is said to be the dead branch of the Golden Tree, so never breaks and is also tinged with the holiness.

 Next was the village of Lux.
-The present-day ruins store the Ritual Sword Talisman used by gladiators in the arenas, the largest of which sits in Leyndell where we find the Ritual Shield Talisman.
+The present-day ruins store the Ritual Sword Talisman used by gladiators in the arenas, one of which sits in Leyndell where we find the Ritual Shield Talisman.
 We can thereby determine that Lux contributed arena fighters to the luminous capital, and they date to Godfrey’s era.
 Other than the tree reliefs on the doors, the buildings employ mainly lion imagery, including the beast crest.
 The talismans are clearly modeled on a Crucible Knight’s sword and shield, meaning that the ritual combats performed at the arena probably involved reenacting the knights’ victories — hence the unharmed reenactor is better at dealing and taking damage with the corresponding replica.
 Gladiatorial combat also ended with the reign of Godfrey’s successor, so the Lux must have been recruited before then.
 And gladiators are typically slaves or criminals.
 The scars on the duelists’ backs are proof of many lashes to make them compliant; the corpse carrying the Ritual Shield Talisman outside the arena similarly wears a criminal’s hood, as does the one sitting nearby with the Star Fist used in ignoble mens’ duels.

 Iron ball fist tightly covered with iron spikes.
 The iron spikes have a bleeding effect.